mrmuggymuggy/wikipedia-pageviews/README.md

 Setup monitoring base on spark metrics
 CI/CD pipeline for release or rollback
-Tuning spark sql query plan to find more optimize query could try use pandas for more optimized dataframe operations use sensor to sense presence of new files instead of schedule for better fault tolorance
+Tuning spark sql query plan to find more optimize query

-* What might change about your solution if this application needed to run automatically for each hour of the day? nothing much, as the application is not responsible for job schedule
+* What might change about your solution if this application needed to run automatically for each hour of the day?
+I need to adjust airflow dag to use sensor to detect the availability of new files instead of the schedule run, as the pageviews files might not be available right away will consider output parquet files
 * How would you test this application? unit tests, integration tests in staging
-* How you’d improve on this application design? would consider to make backfilling using UI instead of command-line consider to make spark stack transparent, so business users with only sql knowledge are able to run spark ETL without programming knowledge may consider to find a third party payed solution in market to spare engineer work
+* How you’d improve on this application design? may consider to install backfilling UI pluggin to airflow to not run backfill on command-line may consider to make spark stack transparent, so business users with only sql knowledge are able to schedule spark ETL without programming and ops knowledge may consider to find a third party payed solution in market to spare engineer work may consider simply dump raw data as partitioned day/hours parquet files to data-lake(snowflake) and schedule sql jobs, probably more expensive but more transparent for data department